thinx-cloud/transformer/README.md

 ### Security Note

 In production, it's advised to track your Transformer using [Rollbar](https://rollbar.com/) as implemented in example.

-If you're running this in open-source production server, you can use free [Sqreen](https://www.sqreen.com) RASP protection to prevent various attacks on your Transformer.

 First of all, generate your own Rollbar token, or remove the Rollbar implementation if you don't want to track what's going on inside your Transformer.